Ast3risk-ops/guides/docs/discord/betterperson/main.md

 !!! warning
     Please don't get offended by any of the website here, As the topic says, I made this guide to master the art of interacting in any Discord Support Server, not to offend anyone.

-  # :material-simple-discord: The art of interacting in any Discord Support Server
+  # :simple-discord: The art of interacting in any Discord Support Server

 - :wave: nohello.net
 - :no_entry_sign: dontasktoask.com